bormaxi8080/osint-timeline/DRAFT.md

 This is a mental dialogue.
-In reality, it ends in the spring.
+In reality, it ends in the end of spring.

 ----